nicolapesaresi/Giotto/README.md

 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff) [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)

 Giotto and Giottino are AlphaZero-inspired agents for the games of TicTacToe and Connect4 that can achieve near-perfect play.

-This repository contains the env implementation of the two player grid based games TicTacToe and Connect4, together with the web and Pygame implementation of the games and a collection of agents that can play the game.
+This repository contains the env implementation of the two player grid based games TicTacToe and Connect4, together with the web and Pygame implementation of the games and a collection of agents that can play.
 It's possible to play against the agents or make them challenge eachother.

 [PLAY IN BROWSER](https://nicolapesaresi.github.io/Giotto/)